APPLICATION DEADLINE: FEBRUARY 22nd, 2018 @ 5:00pm

 3.)
 Where do students work as interns?

 It is the responsibility of participating students to secure an internship for the summer.
-However, our faculty are willing to meet with all students to offer advice about various internship possibilities.
+However, our faculty are willing to meet with students to offer advice about various internship possibilities and provide recommendation in letters of support if appropriate.
 In the past 4 years Washington Experience students have participated in a wide range of internships in Washington.
 You should anticipate that most of these positions will be unpaid.
 Below is some general information about various types of internships available to students.

 Congressional and Senate Offices